luci/recipes-py/README.recipes.md

 `url_title_fn` parameter used in this module is a function that accepts a `build_pb2.Build` and returns a link title.
 If it returns `None`, the link is not reported.
-Default link title is build id.
+Default link title is build ID.

 #### **class [BuildbucketApi](/recipe_modules/buildbucket/api.py#32)([RecipeApi](/recipe_engine/recipe_api.py#886)):**